Ristel7/Python-Tutorial/Data Structures & Loops/Readme.md

 **
 Sets store unique items, making them perfect for data filtering, membership checking, and removing duplicates.
 Frozensets are the immutable version of sets, useful when you want fixed, hashable collections.

+📘 Python Dictionaries – Full Detailed Explanation
+This folder contains a detailed Python script that explores dictionaries from the ground up.
+It goes through how to create, modify, loop through, and use dictionaries in real situations.